Middle Eastern Languages and Cultures

 Foreign Language

 The students must pass the modern European language proficiency examination or receive approval of the graduate advisor and dean for a waiver of the examination before applying for candidacy for the MA degree.
 In this department, the language required is normally French or German.
 Another modern language may be substituted for one of these if it is clearly necessary to the student's field of study.
-Any such substitution must be approved by the graduate advisor and the student's advisory committee.
+Any such substitution must be approved by the head faculty graduate advisor (HGA) and the student's advisory committee.

 Preliminary or Field Exams

 The student must successfully complete written examinations covering one major and two minor fields.
-Two research papers, one of which must demonstrate bibliographic mastery of a given topic, must be placed on file in the departmental office at least four weeks prior to the MA examinations.
+Two research papers, one of which demonstrates bibliographic mastery of a given topic, must be placed on file in the departmental office at least four weeks prior to the MA examinations.
 These papers may be written in the context of coursework taken for the MA or may be written independently of coursework, under the supervision of a faculty member.
 Any paper submitted as an MA paper must be approved by the faculty member for whom it was written, as well as by the MA committee.

 Teaching/Pedagogy

 The department appoints graduate students as Graduate Student Instructors (GSIs) to teach discussion sections of lecture courses and sections of language courses.
+Graduate students with pedagogical experience may allow teach Reading and Composition courses on a topic of their choice.

 Advancement to Candidacy